 - wall (n.)

-- Old English weall "rampart" (natural as well as man-made), also "defensive fortification around a city, side of a building, interior partition," an Anglo-Frisian and Saxon borrowing (cf. Old Saxon, Old Frisian, Middle Low German, Middle Dutch wal) from Latin vallum "wall, rampart, row or line of stakes," apparently a collective form of vallus "stake," from PIE *walso- "a post."
+- Old English weall, Anglian wall "rampart, dike, earthwork" (natural as well as man-made), "dam, cliff, rocky shore," also "defensive fortification around a city, side of a building," an Anglo-Frisian and Saxon borrowing (Old Saxon, Old Frisian, Middle Low German, Middle Dutch wal) from Latin vallum "wall, rampart, row or line of stakes," apparently a collective form of vallus "stake," from PIE *walso- "a post."
 Swedish vall, Danish val are from Low German.

 - wall (v.)

-- "to enclose in a wall," late Old English *weallian, from the source of wall (n.).
+- "to enclose with a wall," late Old English *weallian (implied in geweallod), from the source of wall (n.).
 Meaning "fill up (a doorway, etc.) with a wall" is from c.
 1500.
 Meaning "shut up in a wall, immure" is from 1520s.
 Related: Walled; walling.